Alyssa Thompson: Angel City

 On May 3, 2024, in Angel City's first game against the Utah Royals, Thompson made her third assist of the season, and became the youngest player in NWSL history and the first player for Angel City to record assists in three consecutive matches.
-On May 18, 2024, in an away match against Washington Spirit, Thompson started alongside her younger sister Gisele, which marked the first time in NWSL history that two sisters had been named to the starting lineup of the same team.
-Thompson converted her first penalty kick for Angel City on August 1, 2024, in a shootout against San Diego Wave FC during the 2024 NWSL x Liga MX Femenil Summer Cup to ensure a spot in the knockout stage of the tournament.
-Thompson also convereted her first non-shootout penalty for Angel City a few weeks later in a friendly against Liga MX Femenil team FC Juárez on August 18, 2024, her first goal of the 2024 season.
+On May 18, 2024, in an away match against the Washington Spirit, Thompson started alongside her younger sister Gisele, which marked the first time in NWSL history that two sisters had been named to the starting lineup of the same team.
+Thompson converted her first penalty kick for Angel City on August 1, 2024, in a shootout against the San Diego Wave during the 2024 NWSL x Liga MX Femenil Summer Cup to ensure a spot in the knockout stage of the tournament.
+Thompson also convereted her first non-shootout penalty for Angel City a few weeks later in a friendly against Liga MX Femenil team Juárez on August 18, 2024, her first goal of the 2024 season.

-Thompson scored her first career brace and her first regular-season goals of the 2024 season on August 24, 2024, in an away match against San Diego Wave FC to secure a 1–2 victory.
+Thompson scored her first career brace and her first regular-season goals of the 2024 season on August 24, 2024, in an away match against the San Diego Waveto secure a 1–2 victory.
 Thompson became the second teenager after Mallory Swanson to score multiple goals in a regular-season NWSL match.
-On September 6, 2024, Thompson was named to the NWSL Team of the Month for the first time for the month of August 2024, playing in three games throughout August, Thompson registered 11 tackles won and six shots, three on target.
+On September 6, 2024, Thompson was named to the NWSL Team of the Month for the first time for the month of August 2024, playing in three games throughout August, Thompson registered eleven tackles won and six shots, three on target.
 Thompson notched three goals and one assist throughout September to make the Best XI in back-to-back months.
-Thompson concluded her sophomore season with a record of 5 goals and 7 assists, securing the second-highest assist total in the league, while also leading Angel City FC in total goal contributions.
+Thompson concluded her sophomore season with a record of five goals and seven assists, securing the second-highest assist total in the league, while also leading Angel City in total goal contributions.